The National Political Science Honor Society

 The Saint Michael's chapter of Pi Sigma Alpha is Psi Rho, which was established on campus in 2000.
 Since that time well over a hundred students have been inducted.
 The criteria for admission into Psi Rho include: a 3.4 cumulative GPA, a major in Political Science, and a rising junior or senior status.

 Over the past several years Psi Rho has organized campus viewings of the U.S. presidential debates; co-sponsored the annual Political Science Department open house; organized a workshop on fair trade conducted by the Peace and Justice Center in Burlington, VT; co-sponsored activities in support of World AIDS Day; and held the annual April induction ceremony, dinner and election of new student officers.
 Invited speakers at recent dinners have included Rural Vermont Founder and Vermont Progressive candidate for governor, Anthony Pollina, and Vermont author and investigative journalist David Goodman.

-For more information, visit Pi Sigma Alpha national site or contact faculty advisor Professor Jeffrey Ayres, email@example.com.
+For more information, visit Pi Sigma Alpha national site or contact faculty advisor Professor Shefali Misra, email@example.com.